The foundation of reliable dog training is providing your dog with supervision and guidance.

 Overlaying commands on desired behaviors is an affective way of teaching commands.

-Teach tolerance & reward submissive behaviors to prevent possessive aggression.
+Teach tolerance & reward calm behaviors to prevent possession aggression.

 In home counseling is recommended for behaviors such as aggression, separation anxiety, fear of thunder, housebreaking problems, destructive chewing, and intra-family dog aggression.